APCA

 The easy quickstart to becoming an expert in perceptually uniform contrast guidelines.

-Andrew’s Discussions on WCAG 2 and APCA
+Lead Researcher’s Discussions on WCAG 2 and APCA

 The following articles, blogs, gists, and documentation written by APCA Lead Researcher A.Somers, examine the technical and functional differences between APCA and WCAG 2.
 Note that some of these may be work-in-progress pre-prints relating to ongoing research.